BOC-Group/ConnectForPowerBI/README.md

 Connect for Power BI allows beginners and experts to create their own dashboards and work flexibly with ADOIT/ADONIS data.

-FOr more information, see our [wiki](https://github.com/BOC-Group/ConnectForPowerBI/wiki)
+For more information, see our [wiki](https://github.com/BOC-Group/ConnectForPowerBI/wiki)

 # Features
 * Pre-defined Power BI template to visualize your ADOIT data.